OrBenyamin7/CryptoProject/README.md

 # CryptoProject

-This repository is an implementation of **Secure files transmission app** \n Encrytion-decryption by algorithm Rabbit
+This repository is an implementation of **Secure files transmission app**

+Encrytion-decryption by algorithm Rabbit

 Secure key delivery with Merkle–Hellman knapsack

 ECDSA signature